coreos/butane/README.md

 ### Project Layout

-Each config spec is composed of a base and distro component.
-The base components roughly mirror the Ignition spec and are distro agnostic.
-The distro components contain sugar for common configuration of the host (e.g. etcd) and are not distro-independent.

-Each distro and base component are versioned independently with each new version getting it's own package.
-These versions are not exposed to the user.

-Each fcos config version has it's own version which is independent of the versions of the base and distro components that compose it.
-However a major or minor bump of either component necessitates a corresponding bump in the fcos config version.

-`internal/`
-  main, non-exported code

-`base/`
-  Contains distro-agnostic code.
-Each package here targets only one Ignition spec versions.

-`distro/`
-  Contains distro-specific code.
-Each package here can target multiple Ignition versions if it makes sense.
+Internally, FCCT has a versioned `base` component which contains support for a particular Ignition spec version, plus distro-independent sugar.
+New base functionality is added only to the experimental base package.
+Eventually the experimental base package is stabilized and a new experimental package created.
+The base component is versioned independently of any particular distro, and its versions are not exposed to the user.
+Client code should not need to import anything from `base`.

+Each FCC variant/version pair corresponds to a `config` package, which derives either from a `base` package or from another `config` package.
+New functionality is similarly added only to an experimental config version, which is eventually stabilized and a new experimental version created.
+(This will often happen when the underlying package is stabilized.)
+A `config` package can contain sugar or validation logic specific to a distro (for example, additional properties for configuring etcd).

+Packages outside the FCCT repository can implement additional FCC versions by deriving from a `base` or `config` package and registering their variant/version pair with `config`.

 `config/`
-  Contains the top level Translate() function that determines which version to parse and emit.
+  Top-level `TranslateBytes()` function that determines which config version to parse and emit.
+Clients should typically use this to translate FCCs.

 `config/common/`
-  Contains the common bits and functions for all spec versions.
-This means the (un)marshaling helpers and the version+variant struct to be included in every user facing spec

-`config/vX_Y/`
+  Common definitions for all spec versions, including translate options structs and error definitions.

+`config/*/vX_Y/`
-  Contains user facing definitions of the spec.
-Each is composed by combining a base and distro package with the common version+variant.
-Each of the defines their own translate function to be registered in the config/ package.
+  User facing definitions of the spec.
+Each is derived from another config package or from a base package.
+Each one defines its own translate functions to be registered in the `config` package.
+Clients can use these directly if they want to translate a specific spec version.

+`config/util/`
+  Utility code for implementing config packages, including the (un)marshaling helpers.
+Clients don't need to import this unless they're implementing an out-of-tree config version.

+`base/`
+  Distro-agnostic code targeting individual Ignition spec versions.
+Clients don't need to import this unless they're implementing an out-of-tree config version.

+`internal/`
+  `main`, non-exported code.